March 26, 2026

 macOS has had WiFi since 1999.
 It still doesn't notify you when it drops.
 That's twenty-seven years of silence.

-MEET DROPOUT
+MEET SIGNALDROP

-Dropout is a lightweight macOS menu bar app that does one thing: tells you the moment your WiFi connection changes.
+SignalDrop is a lightweight macOS menu bar app that does one thing: tells you the moment your WiFi connection changes.
 Disconnect, reconnect, signal degradation, network switches — instant native macOS notifications for all of it.

 WHAT IT DOES